dmuratov-als/shell-link-checker/README.md

 |Redirect|The URLs excluded via the `--reject-regex` Wget option will still appear in the link list if they are a redirect target.

 ## Version history
+#### v2.6.1 (20250810)
+- The output to $file_wget_errors is flushed without buffering
+- The number of URLs in $file_wget_errors is displayed
+- Fixed: Projects or files with names starting with a hyphen no longer cause problems
+- Fixed: For the scripts run interactively, shell options were not restored if the script exited before reaching the end of the main() function
+- Fixed: Incorrect counting of characters instead of lines when there was only one line in $file_wget_errors
+- Fixed: In the script 2, "division by zero attempted" occurred when the supplied URL produced an error (downloaded = 0)
+- Fixed: In the script 2, added error response detection when the `--retry-all-errors` curl option is set
+- Fixed: In the script 2, the shell error is not displayed when the path to the project is incorrect
+- Fixed shell error when $file_curl_finish_tmp was missing
+- The Awk indentation style has been changed to K&R
+- Some texts were reworded
+- Some minor code modifications

-#### v.2.6.0 (20250705)
+#### v2.6.0 (20250705)
 - New: failed requests during Wget spidering are now reported in $file_wget_errors
-- Fixed: leading and trailing spaces, and all tabs in TITLE, etc. are now properly preserved by quoting the string in ${project}-curl-summary.tsv
+- Fixed: leading and trailing spaces, and all tabs in TITLE, etc. are now properly preserved by quoting the string in $file_curl_summary
-- Fixed: double quotes in TITLE, etc. are now properly escaped in ${project}-curl-summary.tsv
+- Fixed: double quotes in TITLE, etc. are now properly escaped in $file_curl_summary
 - The resulting file list now includes "B" for bytes
 - Removing duplicates is now performed with awk (which is memory-consuming in the case of hundreds of thousands of URLs, but saves on disk I/O operations)
 - Removed saving duplicates to $file_wget_sitemap (due to both HEAD and GET requests being made)